Home » Sugar Land, TX Erosion Control

 Construction sites can generate large amounts of sediment that runs off into bodies of water.
 Bodies of water with large quantities of sediment become cloudy or turbid.
 High turbidity levels limit sunlight exposure to underwater vegetation.
 Plants need sunlight to perform photosynthesis, which produces oxygen for aquatic organisms.

 Furthermore, sediment reduces the flow capacity of rivers, streams, and ditches.
-An increase of runoff from newly built paved areas causes these areas to fill with water.
-Eventually, they overflow with water, and the area floods.
+An increase in runoff from newly built paved areas causes these areas to fill with water.
+Eventually, they overflow, and the area floods.
 Areas that don’t typically experience flooding can be met with severe damages.

 Financial Burden